-Michael Cera is a Canadian actor born in Ontario, Canada on June 7, 1988 with a net worth of $20 million.
+Michael Cera net worth: Michael Cera is a Canadian actor who has a net worth of $20 million.
+Michael Cera was born in Ontario, Canada on June 7, 1988.
 Cera attended public school until ninth grade, when he dropped out to pursue acting.
-He completed high school by correspondence.
-His first role was an unpaid appearance in a Tim Hortons commercial, which eventually led to a Pillsbury commercial with his first speaking role, where he poked the Pillsbury Doughboy.
-His career started when he was cast in a Canadian television series I Was a Sixth Grade Alien in 1999.
-In 2002, he was cast in Confessions of a Dangerous Mind, and also lent his voice to The Berenstain Bears and cartoon Braceface.
+He eventually completed high school by correspondence.
+Michael's first role was an unpaid extra in a Tim Hortons commercial up in Canada.
+This role led to a speaking part in a Pillsbury commercial.
+His career got a big boost when he was cast in a Canadian television series called I Was a Sixth Grade Alien, in 1999.
+In 2002, he was cast in Confessions of a Dangerous Mind, and also lent his voice to The Bernstein Bears and the cartoon Braceface.